Frozenbitz/frozenbitz/_posts/2025-08-16-Poetry Setup and HowTo.md

 poetry env use 3.12
 ```

-Add ipykernel to your environment:
+Add ipykernel to your environment.
+This needs to be run together with jupyter to work.

 ```python
 poetry add ipykernel